 “Continuing education and safety training programs are increasingly becoming available through eXtension, the online site of the cooperative extension program,” said Dennis Murphy, extension safety specialist and professor of agricultural safety and health at Penn State University.
 “The Ag Safety and Health page leads to nationally available education and training resources, self-paced learning modules, instructor-based programs, webinars and more.”

 He continued, “No one ever plans to have an agricultural injury incident, but they happen regularly.
-When serious or fatal accidents happen, it usually results in lost production, increased administrative costs, increased scrutiny and perhaps premiums by your insurance carrier, worker replacement costs and lower worker morale.”
+When serious or fatal accidents happen, it usually results in lost production, increased administrative costs, increased scrutiny and perhaps premiums by your insurance carrier, worker replacement costs, and lower worker morale.”

 While no one can force you to learn how to operate equipment safely, or to teach your laborers to do so, it certainly is a good idea.
-Training could not only save a life and prevent injury, but also protect you from lawsuits, regulatory fines and insurance premium increases.
+Training could not only save a life and prevent injury, but also protect you from lawsuits, regulatory fines, and insurance premium increases.

 While most farms are not directly covered by Occupational Safety & Health Administration regulations, OSHA standards are a great place to find instructional content, Murphy said.
 He recommends that growers utilize these standards as a means of continuing education for themselves, or as a learning module for training family members or employees.
-Topics include rollover protection, occupational noise exposure, respiratory protection and personal protective equipment, hazard communications and confined space safety.
+Topics include rollover protection, occupational noise exposure, respiratory protection, and personal protective equipment, hazard communications and confined space safety.

-An increased focus on food safety issues, environmental concerns and on-farm safety has led to increased regulatory oversight on the farm.
+An increased focus on food safety issues, environmental concerns, and on-farm safety have led to increased regulatory oversight on the farm.
 It has also improved awareness of common safety concerns, such as heat exposure and hazardous equipment.
 Murphy recommends that growers assess the information that is applicable to their operation, much of which is now available on the Internet.
 Just knowing the facts isn’t enough.
 Refreshing your knowledge base and practicing safety drills or first aid skills regularly helps keep safety first.
 New protocols and procedures can also help to save lives.